keymanapp/help.keyman.com/developer/engine/android/18.0/KMManager/getWindowSize.md

 Returns the window size (native resolution) of the display as (int x, int y).

 ## Description
 Use this method to get the size of the entire display.

+For API level 29 and below, the size of the [entire display minus system decoration areas](https://developer.android.com/reference/android/view/Display#getSize(android.graphics.Point) is returned.

-It may or may not include [system decoration areas](https://developer.android.com/reference/android/view/Display)
+For API level 30 and above, it may or may not include [system decoration areas](https://developer.android.com/reference/android/view/Display)

 ## Examples